 You may also need this test if you have a severe muscle injury, such as with trauma or a condition that damages muscle.
 Symptoms of muscle injury or damage include:

 Nausea and vomiting

 If your myoglobin level rises too high, you may have to get intravenous fluids or other treatments to help flush the extra myoglobin out of your body.
-This test will help your doctor find out whether your injuries need treatment right away.
+This test will help your healthcare provider find out whether your injuries need treatment right away.

 Blood tests for other heart attack markers.
-These tests will look at troponin, creatine kinase, and other substances that may be released when your heart is damaged.
+These tests will look at troponin and other substances that may be released when your heart is damaged.